JohnataDavi/SimpleCrudJava/README.md

-# SimpleCrudJava
+# Simple Crud Java
-A simple CRUD in JAVA
+A simple CRUD in JAVA.